IDinsight/ask-a-question/docs/develop/setup.md

     [http://localhost:8000/docs](http://localhost:8000/docs) (the backend itself runs
     on [http://localhost:8000](http://localhost:8000)).

-10. To stop the backend app, first exit the running app process in your terminal with `ctrl+c` and then run:
+8. To stop the backend app, first exit the running app process in your terminal with `ctrl+c` and then run:

         make teardown-dev

-### Step 2: Set up the front end
+### Step 2: Set up the frontend

 ---
 **NB**